An iconic predator, as beautiful as it is deadly

 Despite their fierce reputation, there have been no confirmed fatalities to humans caused by wild killer whales, and very few reported deliberate attacks.

-Highlights where the Orca Whale can be seen
+Spots where the Orca Whale can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.

 Located at the northerly tip of the Antarctic Peninsula, the Sound is a remarkable onslaught for the senses as you come face-to-face with monstrous slabs of ice, now floating free as enormous tabular icebergs.
 These have broke away from ice shelves in the Weddell Sea and drifted into the Sound.

 Treacherous to early explorers, the first vessel to successfully navigate the Sound was The Antarctic, the vessel of the Swedish Nordenskjold expedition of 1903.
 Unfortunately, she was trapped in the Weddell Sea by ice the following year and crushed - one of several vessels to have that fate over the decade.